 I thought I was done with Halloween for this year till providence guided me to a trade account of beaten but unbowed Lon Chaney (The Lonster for those who revere him) dragging weary baggage to an El Paso pre-Halloween appearance circa October 1964.
 Junior’s a cautionary fable for all of us tempted to light up a Lucky or have that second snifter.
 He’s what happened to those who took career paths better left alone.
 I understand Lon began at plumbing and excelled at it.
 Lean times forced him into movies.
 He could barter Dad’s name for better money than was in fixing commodes.
 I always felt sorry for young Chaney and might even have taken up fishing had opportunity arisen to join the committed angler lakeside (Lon enjoyed best the simple pleasures in life).
 Texas hosts found Chaney's a rather sad, sweet face under the make-up as he joined celebrants at the Western Playground Amusement Park that October 17-18.
 Right now I’m making personal appearances to see where my ego belongs, said easy-to-like (their words) Lon.
 I want to find out if I’m an egomaniac or an introvert, and how the public feels about me.
-Yeah, that’s a quote.
+Yes, that’s a quote.
 Chaney was 58 here.
 Wouldn’t he know by now?
 Maybe one of the carnys supplied pre-interview libation, for El Paso’s honored guest seized bully pulpit to sound off on what’s wrong with the whole horror movie business.
 Monsters should be entertaining without being ridiculous, said Chaney.
 "The Wolf Man" was a highly popular piece of celluloid.
 We didn’t clown it up.
 We worked at it sincerely and did it honestly.
-Perhaps wistfully, he’d add, The good old monster shows are still the most popular.
+Perhaps wistfully, he’d add,

 His "old monsters shows" served Lon best, for recent ones he’d done were little to brag on.
 1964 had so far tendered Face Of The Screaming Werewolf and Withcraft (the latter released a month prior to his El Paso visit).
 I'd seen Werewolf at the Liberty (and remember thinking what a neat title that was to be appended to such a miserable film) with a thing called Curse Of The Stone Hand.
 Both were out of Mexico and plenty dire.
 It would be interesting to know how many (or few) bookings this combo managed nationwide.
 Chaney had last done reasonably classy work in AIP’s The Haunted Palace, from late 1963.
 Otherwise, features amounted to short weeks with A.C.
 Lyles’ ongoing outreach to vintage westerns, where cast members likely spent breaks talking of how good movies used to be.
 Maybe that inspired Lon to look back longingly on days past, even as he claimed to receive twice as much mail from 1964 fans.
 His manager in tow claimed 467 film credits for the actor and declared it a world’s record.
 Chaney himself added that that he’d been in show business almost sixty years … which, according to the doubtful trade scribe, means he was wowin’ ‘em in the front rows from his cradle.
 Still, it was a sympathetic piece.
 At least Lon was out there pitching, and not too proud to reveal the title of his latest, Cannibal Orgy: The Weirdest Story Ever Told, which emerged finally as Spider Baby in 1968.